dacostapiece/callhome/README.md

 <b>.ENV</b><br>
 This script holds overall settings for the project that are sensitive<br>
-<b>.env isn't syncing to this github repo, remember creating it, there's a template in the how to guide in following sections.</b><br>
+<b>.env isn't syncing to this github repo, remember creating it, there's a template in the "how to guide" in following sections.</b><br>

 <b>CREATE_INCIDENT_VPN.PY</b><br>
 This script will create an incident in Atlassian Status Panel, if a failure condition is met.